My experience living and working in the Cloud Forest of Ecuador.

 This area is like an oasis of peace and tranquility just waiting to bestow its charm upon anyone in need.

-I’ve never been to a place so unbelievably saturated with rich green wildlife, where the natural world dominates over humanity and the people humbly succumb to the beauty and raw power of nature.
+I’ve never been to a place so unbelievably saturated with rich green wildlife, where the locals coexists peacefully with the natural world.

 All roads are unpaved, all animals roam free and happy, all fruits and vegetables are fresh and cheap, and all views are framed by the endless rolling hills of lush forests.